rackerlabs/rackspace-how-to/content/rackspace-email/email-issue-on-tmobile-android-phones.md

 The Access Point Name (APN) is a gateway between a GPRS, 3G, or 4G mobile network and another computer network that runs on many Android devices.
 The outgoing email problem on Android phones occurs because the APN, which for T-Mobile is `fast.t-mobile.com`, is set to use IPv6 only and does not allow the outbound email server to respond.
 This in turn keeps emails on Android phones in the outbox until it connects to a Wi-Fi network.
 The default APN doesn't roll back to IPv4, so the SMTP connection cannot be made.
 The way to fix this is to add a new APN that does roll back to IPv4.

-Note that you might experience no problems using the default APN for other uses, such as browsing websites or using network-connected apps.
+**Note:** You might experience no problems when accessing the default APN for other uses, such as browsing websites or using network-connected apps.

 ### Before you add a new APN